docknetwork/react-native-sdk/packages/react-native/README.md

 # Dock Wallet SDK for React Native

-This package includes a WalletSDKProvider to be used on react-native applications
+This package includes a WalletSDKProvider to be used on React Native applications

 You will have to install https://www.npmjs.com/package/nodeify in your project